elewa-academy/Fundamentals/docs_src/2-codewars-gallery/README.md

 # Codewars Gallery

 In this project you will go deep into problem solving with code.
 Rather than doing as many exercises as possible, you'll be doing an in-depth study of at least 8 exercises.
+Pick katas that interest you, this will help you power through.

 Along the way you'll learn about reading code, testing, using pseudocode, analyzing problem solving strategies, and much more.